yarian/layer-websdk/README.md

 # Layer Web SDK

 [![Build Status](http://img.shields.io/travis/layerhq/layer-websdk.svg)](https://travis-ci.org/layerhq/layer-websdk)
 [![npm version](http://img.shields.io/npm/v/layer-websdk.svg)](https://npmjs.org/package/layer-websdk)

 The Layer Web SDK is a JavaScript library for adding chat services to your web application.
 For detailed documentation, tutorials and guides please visit our [Web SDK documentation](https://developer.layer.com/docs/websdk).

-## Public Beta Disclaimer
+## About the `v2.0.0-beta` Beta Release

 This **public beta is NOT production ready**; while we will not stop you from using it in production, your expectations of polish and support will need to account for this.

-There are known limitations and known concerns with the Layer Web SDK.
+See the [API Reference (Beta)](http://static.layer.com/sdk/docs-2.0-beta) for more the full API, and the [Change Log](CHANGELOG.md#110) for a summary of changes.

 ## Supported Browsers